Glaydson/movies-battle/README.md

 - api/game/playround/{gameId}/{roundId}/{option} - process the user option
 - api/end - ends a game

-The API Documentation using OpenAPI 3.0 is available at http://localhost:8080/swagger-ui
+The API Documentation using OpenAPI 3.0 will be available (after the api starts) at http://localhost:8080/swagger-ui

 This API uses the following technologies:
 - Java 11